siimsaar/Heedfouns/README.md

 # untitled

-## function?
+## Function
-Downloads torrents and adds them to your torrent client automatically.
+* Automatically find torrents from Torrentz.eu/RuTracker/Jpopsuki and add them to your torrent client

-## what works so far
-Everything
+* Check for new albums from your favourite artists and immediately download them on the release date
+* Search for new albums with LastFM or Discogs API

+## Dependencies
+* Python2 and it's libs found in requirements.txt
+* Redis
+* Gunicorn WSGI
+* Gevent